katieraby/northcoders-news-API/README.md

     E.g `{ inc_votes : 1 }` would increment the current article's vote property by 1
     `{ inc_votes : -1 }` would decrement the current article's vote property by 1

+- this end-point should respond with the comment you have just updated

 ```http
 DELETE /api/articles/:article_id/comments/:comment_id
 ```

 - should delete the given comment by `comment_id`
-- should respond with an empty object
+- should respond with 204 and no-content

 ```http
 GET /api/users